larmaysee/ng-flatpicker/README.md

 <!-- Headings-->

-# ng-flatpickr
+# ng-flatpicker

-Angularjs directive for [flatpickr](https://flatpickr.js.org/).Pleas do the following to use ng-flatpickr.
+Angularjs directive for [flatpickr](https://flatpickr.js.org/).Pleas do the following to use `ng-flatpicker`.

-- just add `ng-flatpickr` to your input.Default dateformat is `Y-m-d`.
+- just add `ng-flatpicker` to your input.Default dateformat is `Y-m-d`.
 - You can specify alot of options.
 To do that just add `options` attribute object in your element.

 ## Prerequires